Docker ARG, ENV and .env - a Complete Guide

 $docker run myimage SOME_VAR=hi python app.py

-will completely override any SOME_VAR you might have set otherwise for the app.py script, even if there were some value with a -e flag before the final command.
+This way of running the container will completely override any SOME_VAR you might have defined in your image.
+At least from the point of view of the app.py script.
+Even if you set a value with a -e flag before the final command.

 In Conclusion